UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 ## 3. Configure (new) Yoda instance
 To configure a (new) Yoda instance we have to edit the instance configuration in the Yoda instance variables directory (group_vars).
-In case of a new Yoda instance we can copy a [configuration](environments/development/full/group_vars/full.yml) of a development instance as base.
+In case of a new Yoda instance we can copy a configuration of a full development (`environments/development/full/`) instance as base.
 The configuration is split in several parts.
 Below an overview of these parts and the configuration options available.

 ### Ansible configuration